MicahParks/go-aws-sam-lambda-example/README.md

 #### Switching the Lambda to use API Gateway V2 makes some parts of the request empty
 This is because AWS SAM is only giving the API Gateway V1 format.
 I _think_ `Type: "AWS::Serverless::Function"` needs to be changed in `template.yml` to something that indicates it's a Lambda that is triggered by API Gateway V2.
+It might also be the type of `ApiEvent`.
 I'm not sure if AWS SAM supports that use case yet.

 ### Lambda one
 #### The User Agent returned is always `Custom User Agent String`